Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 ## Required Resources

 ## I Do
-As a network security professional, you will need to monitor your network for suspicious activity.
+Until this point, we've focused heavily on the layers that make up a network.
+As a network security professional, you will need to not only understand these layers but also monitor your network for suspicious activity.

 ### Extracting URL